 The Payment Error Rate Measurement (PERM) is an audit program developed by the federal government to comply with law.
-The program examines eligibility decisions and payments to providers for Medicaid and Child Health Plan Plus (CHP+) for accuracy.
+The program examines eligibility decisions and payments to providers for Health First Colorado (Colorado's Medicaid Program) and Child Health Plan Plus (CHP+) for accuracy.

 - The 2016 PERM cycle is Colorado's next review of provider payments which will occur during approximately the summer of 2015 to the summer of 2017.
 The 2016 PERM cycle will review payments to providers during federal fiscal year 2016 (October 2015 - September 2016).

 - PERM helps the Department identify areas for improvement and helps cut down on fraud, waste and abuse.

 - PERM is required by federal law, the Improper Payments Information Act of 2002 (IPIA; Public Law 107-300) and amended by the Improper Payments Elimination and Recovery Act of 2010 (IPERA; Public Law 111-204) and further amended by the Improper Payments Elimination and Recovery Improvement Act of 2012 (IPERIA, PUB.
 L. 112-248)

 - Improper payment error rates and estimates of improper amounts must be reported.